Fabster79/timeseries_fc/README.md

 # Timeseries Forecasting with Power BI & Microsoft Fabric
-Repo for Timeseries Forecasting as part of the preperation for Power BI Summit 2025
+Repo for Timeseries Forecasting as part of the preperation for Power BI Summit 2025 and ICV Webinar